-7. ELECTRONIC COMMERCE ZONE (STATE OF OREGON ENABLED, LOCALLY ADOPTED) How It Works Qualifying businesses in the zone receive a credit against the business's annual state income or corporate excise tax liability based on 25% of the investment cost made in capital assets used in electronic-commerce operations.
-Fund Sources State general fund (via income tax), and local general fund (via property taxes) Benefits " Reduces the costs of operating a business, which increases the business' financial via Drawbacks " Limited to supporting just electronic commerce (transactions via the internet or an internet- based computer platform)

-8. ENTERPRISE ZONE (STATE OF OREGON ENABLED, LOCALLY ADOPTED)

-How It Works Enterprise zones exempt businesses from local property taxes on new investments for a specified amount of time (3-5 years).
-Qualified investments include a new building/structure, structural modifications or additions, or newly installed machinery and equipment may qualify for exemption but not land, previously used property value and miscellaneous personal items.
+How It Works Qualifying businesses in the zone receive a credit against the business's annual state income or corporate excise tax liability based on 25% of the investment cost made in capital assets used in electronic-commerce operations.
+Fund Sources State general fund (via income tax), and local general fund (via property taxes) Benefits " Reduces the costs of operating a business, which increases the business' financial viability Drawbacks " Limited to supporting just electronic commerce (transactions via the internet or an internet- based computer platform) 8.
+ENTERPRISE ZON NE (STATE OF OREGON ENABLED, LOCALLY ADOPTED) How It Works Enterprise zones exempt businesses from local property taxes on new investments for a specified amount of time (3-5 years).
+Qualified investments include a new building/structure, structural modifications or additions, or newly installed machinery and equipment but not land, previously used property value and miscellaneous personal items.
 Eligible businesses include manufacturers, processors, and shippers.
 Retail, construction, financial and certain other defined activities are ineligible.
-The NMIA is currently inside the North Clackamas Enterprise Zone Fund Sources General funds of local taxing jurisdictions that agree to participate-cities, school districts, counties, etc. Benefits " Targeted tool to support businesses that is already adopted.
-Drawbacks " Reduces general fund revenues for all overlapping taxing districts. " Requires a lengthy approval process with taxing districts.
+The NMIA is currently inside the North Clackamas Enterprise Zone Fund Sources Foregone revenue from general funds of local taxing jurisdictions that agree to participate-cities school districts, counties, etc. Benefits " Targeted tool to support businesses that is already adopted.
+Drawbacks " Entails foregone general fund revenue funds for all overlapping taxing districts.
+9. INDUSTRIAL DEV ELOPMENT BONDS How It Works Tax-exempt bonds issued by the state of Oregon that provide long-term financing for land, buildings and equipment for manufacturers.
+Fund Sources Bonds are purchased by institutional investors Benefits " Lower interest rates and tax-exempt status assist in reducing capital expenses. " Generally, provide the greatest benefit to the borrower for bonds of \$5 million or more.
+The Oregon Express Bond program is available for loans between \$500,000 and \$5 million. " Can pay for up to 100% of project's development costs Drawbacks " Requires State backing